OctsvoR/MarchingCubes/README.md

 # Marching Cubes

-This is an implementation of Marching Cubes algorithm.
+This is a scrolling marching cubes implementation of http://paulbourke.net/geometry/polygonise/.

-In the future, we will implement terrain generation and terrain digging, and continue to improve on the optimization.
+In the future, I will implement terrain generation and terrain digging, and continue to improve on the optimization.